poseidon-framework/poseidon-framework.github.io/trident.md

 ##### The forge selection language

-Entities in the `--forgeString` or the `--forgeFile` have to be marked in a certain way:
+The text in `--forgeString` and `--forgeFile` are parsed as a domain specific query language that describes precisely which entities should be compiled in the output package of a given `forge` operation.
+The language has multiple syntactic elements and a specific evaluation logic.

+In general a `--forgeString` query consists of multiple entities, separated by `,`.
+The main entities are Poseidon packages, groups/populations and individuals/samples:

-- Each package is surrounded by `*`, so if you want all individuals of `2019_Jeong_InnerEurasia` in the output package you would add `*2019_Jeong_InnerEurasia*` to the list.
+- Each package title is surrounded by `*`: `*package*`.
+That means if you want all individuals of the Poseidon package `2019_Jeong_InnerEurasia` in the output package you would add `*2019_Jeong_InnerEurasia*` to the query.
-- Groups/populations are not specially marked.
+- Groups/populations are not specially marked: `group`.
 So to get all individuals of the group `Swiss_Roman_period`, you would simply add `Swiss_Roman_period`.
-- Individuals/samples are surrounded by `<` and `>`, so `ALA026` becomes `<ALA026>`.

-Do not forget to wrap the forgeString in quotes.

-You can use both `-f`/`--forgeString` and `--forgeFile` and even combine multiple of each.
-They are evaluated in order.
+- Individuals/samples are surrounded by `<` and `>`: `<individual>`. `ALA026` therefore becomes `<ALA026>`.
+A second way to denote individuals is with the more verbose and specific syntax `<package:group:individual>`.
+Such defined individuals take precedence over differently defined ones (so: directly with `<individual>` or as a subset of `*package*` or `group`).
+This allows to resolve duplication issues precisely -- at least in cases where the duplicated individuals differ in source package or primary group.

-In the file each line is treated as a separate forgeString, empty lines are ignored and `#`s start comments.
+In the `--forgeFile` each line is treated as a separate forgeString, empty lines are ignored and `#`s start comments.
 So this is a valid forgeFile:

 ```
 # Packages